Starting from scratch and not sure where to start first? Scroll through my process and get some ideas for your own landscaping project!

 Why landscape your new home?

-Landscaping adds curb appeal but it has so many more benefits!
-It can also help insulate your home, provide shade from that hot sun, and bring joy to you and your neighbors.
+Obviously, landscaping your yard adds curb appeal but it has so many other benefits too!
+It can help insulate your home, provide shade from that hot sun, and bring joy to you and your neighbors.

-Additionally, the more landscaping you do, the less lawn you will have to mow.
+One thing we’ve already noticed: the more turf you remove, the less lawn you will have to mow.

-In September 2020, we moved into our 2019 home which had minimal front yard landscaping and a lawn that stretched up to the house on three sides.
-It was not ideal.
-Here’s a backyard view.
-See all the grass against the house.
+In September 2020, we moved into our 2019 home which had a few planted trees and shrubs in the front and a lawn that stretched up to the house on three sides.

 Landscaping Planning Phase

-We bought the house with minimal landscaping.
-It was almost a clean slate to work with, except for an installed Trex deck, a black chain link fence, and some plants by the front door.
-Plus, the builders paid for 5 trees on the property.
+There was minimal landscaping so we had almost a clean slate to work with, except for an installed Trex deck, a black chain link fence, and some plants by the front door.
+And the builder had installed five trees on the property.

 Because we moved in September 1, we didn’t get much accomplished before the first snow fall.
 Over the winter, I had plenty of time to ponder what my new green space would look like, and where best to put my plants (from my old house).
 I attended a landscaping webinar, read lots of books and looked for other websites for inspiration and motivation.